 A cesarean section can be used to prevent a transfer of infection from mother to baby during vaginal delivery, such as HIV or genital herpes,

-If you’ve had a C-section in the past, it may be necessary to deliver your next baby the same way, unless your Ob/Gyn determines it is safe to continue with a natural delivery.
+Once you have a c-section, you may be more likely in future pregnancies to have a c-section.
+It may be necessary to deliver your next baby via C-section unless your OB/GYN determines it is safe to continue with vaginal birth after cesarean.

 What Should I Expect in a Cesarean Birth?